angrykim/agusmakmun.github.io/_posts/2018-06-10-Feature_engineering_strategy_for_credit_card_fraud.md

 As you can see the code block above, I implemented the formula intuitively with Python.

-Using the vonmises of the Python library, you can easily compute the interval of each customer.
+Using the vonmises of the Python library, you can easily compute the interval of each user(ID).

 Also, using scipy's `circmean`, and `circstd` makes the code much easier and more concise than the above code.